AntonKrug/miv-rv32imaf-mandelbrot-uart/README.md

 The release mode configuration for this example project uses microsemi-riscv-ram.ld linker script.
 This Linker script is specific for the SmartFusion2 target.
 It creates the executable image for the SRAM memory area.
 Compared to other examples (i.e. blinky) this ld script is using 64KB instead of 32KB and using both eSRAM_0 and eSRAM_1 of the SmartFusion2.

-An example design for SmartFusion2 90 Security Eval Kit is available at:
+An example design of a soft-float core for SmartFusion2 90 Security Eval Kit is available at:

 https://github.com/RISCV-on-Microsemi-FPGA/M2S090-Security-Eval-Kit